-Safety of the operator and bystanders is one of the main concerns when designing and developing this conveyor.
-However, every year many accidents occur which could have been avoided by a few seconds of thought, and a more careful approach to handling equipment.

-- In order to provide a better view, certain images in this manual may show an assembly with safety guards removed. - Equipment should never be operated in this condition.
+- Safety of the operator and bystanders is one of the main concerns when designing and developing this conveyor.
+However, every year many accidents occur which could have been avoided by a few seconds of thought, and a more careful approach to handling equipment. - Do not allow personnel to operate this unit until they have read this manual.
+They should have a thorough understanding of the safety precautions. - In order to provide a better view, certain images in this manual may show an assembly with safety guards removed. - Equipment should never be operated in this condition.
 All guards must be in place.
-If removal becomes necessary for repairs, replace the guard prior to use.

-- This equipment is dangerous to children and persons unfamiliar with its operation. - Never exceed the limits of a piece of machinery.
+If removal becomes necessary for repairs, replace the guard prior to use. - This equipment is dangerous to children and persons unfamiliar with its operation. - Never exceed the limits of a piece of machinery.
 If its ability to do a job, or to do so safely, is in question DO NOT TRY IT. - Do not modify the equipment in any way.
 Unauthorized modification result in serious injury or death and may impair the function and life of the equipment. - The design and configuration of this conveyor includes safety decals and equipment.
 They need to be clean, readable and in good condition.